 - Understand and perform clinical audit

 ACCPs must complete a programme leading to an appropriate Postgraduate Diploma/Masters degree with a Higher Education Institution.
 Teaching within hospitals is overseen by a Local Clinical Lead (LCL) who holds an honorary appointment with the HEI and is responsible to the HEI for the delivery of the clinical components of training.
 The Department of Health National Education and Competence Framework for ACCPs can be found in the related downloads section below.
-A list of HEIs which provide ACCP training can be found by clicking HERE.

 The ACCP Advisory Group have produced an information leaflet for patients and relatives.
 You can download and print a copy here.